Where: Rome (Italy)

 Key results expected / Major functional activities

-The Risk Officer is accountable for integrity, transparency, and equity in the personal use of assigned IFAD resources, including equipment, supplies and, as applicable, staff supervised.
-This includes People Management through supporting the Chief Risk Officer with technical leadership/capacity development initiatives and awareness campaigns.
+3. MANAGERIAL FUNCTIONS: The Administrative Assistant is accountable for integrity, transparency, and equity in the personal use of assigned IFAD resources, including equipment, and supplies.

 Impact of Key results / Key performance indicators